 5. Luxury on Water

 Like the luxury palace on wheels, India offers luxury on its vast variety of water bodies as well.
 Houseboat stay is one of the best luxury experiences India has to offer.
-Houseboats have beautiful interiors, bedrooms, living room, deck and all modern facilities which you get in your house.
+Houseboats have beautiful interiors, bedrooms, living rooms, decks, and all the modern facilities which you get in your house.
 Kashmir and Kerala are two places in the country where you can enjoy the luxury of staying in a houseboat.

 Dal Lake, Kashmir